History of the Department

 The regular course of study was 9 months long; students were admitted in September and February.
 Students took 36 points of study.
 Entrance requirements included graduation from an accredited school of physical education, graduation from a school of nursing, or two years of college training during which science courses such as biology were taken and satisfied.
 Thus students could be admitted with or without a baccalaureate degree.
 In 1942, eight students graduated from the program and thirty-three of the initial forty applicants were admitted.
 Upon graduation, post-baccalaureate graduate students each received a certificate for completing the 36 points of physical therapy study, while undergraduate students each received a baccalaureate degree and a certificate for completing the 36 points in conjunction with other university requirements.

-The year 1943 was a landmark year in our Department's history, as it saw the implementation of a post-professional masters degree program, a program that is still in existence.
+The year 1943 was a landmark year in our Department's history, as it saw the implementation of a post-professional masters degree, a degree that is still in existence.

 Students were now assigned to Bellevue Hospital and the Hospital for Joint Diseases for the first 300 clinical practice hours and to Lenox Hill Hospital for the last 100 hours.
 Physicians and those from the School of Education with professional rank were paid $8.00 per hour for teaching and lower ranks received $5.00 per hour.
 Courses which required demonstrations and practice, such as anatomy, massage, and electrotherapy were limited to 20 students.
 The pre-physical therapy program at New York University in 1945 consisted of English; speech; literature; social studies; chemistry/biology/physics; sociology; psychology; child hygiene; first aid; general cultural or liberal arts courses to be selected from arts and crafts, foreign languages, general philosophy, health and recreation, mathematics, and music; and electives by advisement.